The network signature of constellation line figures: Results

-\emph{American, Austronesian, Egyptian, Mesopotamian, and Polynesian ancestries are similar}.
-The similarity graph between phylogenies (Fig.~\ref{fig:predictor_ancestor_of}, right) shows all edges with positive similarity values.
-The strongest pairwise similarity is between Mesopotamian and N-American ancestries ($\Delta=0.040$).
+\paragraph{Non-Chinese ancestries are similar, and Polynesia is a bridge} The similarity graph between phylogenies (Fig~\ref{fig:predictor_ancestor_of}, right) draws all existing edges with positive similarity values.
+The strongest pairwise similarity is between Mesopotamian and N-American ancestries ($\Delta=0.037$).
+In the similarity graph, regions of similarity are apparent: a possible Chinese zone of influence (with similarities with India and Polynesia), but also a tight cluster of six phylogenies from all continents, with Polynesia forming a bridge between the two.
+If the Chinese zone of influence may be explained by geographical vicinity, the cluster of six phylogenies cannot.
 The outlier Sami culture (with only three constellations) bares some resemblance with Polynesian and American cultures.
 However, it is not internally homogeneous: the three constellations have little similarity among themselves, which leads to weak assortativity for this culture in any test.

-In the similarity graph, clusters of similarity are apparent: a Chinese-Indian cluster, but also a tight cluster of six phylogenies.
-If the former cluster may be explained by geographical vicinity, the latter cannot: it spans all continents.
-This signals that complex visual shapes over bright stars, using cycles, tendrils, and combinations, may be a natural universal preference in cultures outside SE Asia.
+This similarity graph signals that complex visual shapes over bright stars, using cycles, tendrils, and combinations, may be a natural, universal preference in sky cultures outside the zone of Chinese influence.